 Come see us at Stonehurst, then take some time to explore the area.
 We think you’ll find it worth the drive!

 We know that buying fine wood furniture is a big investment, and we want you to feel as comfortable as possible making a decision that we believe, shouldn’t be rushed.

 We believe that there is no better place to shop for Vermont wood furniture than in our showroom, nestled in the woods of Vernon, Vermont.
-All of our furniture comes from sustainably harvested forests, much like the one right in our backyard.
+All of our furniture comes from sustainability harvested forests, much like the one right in our backyard.
 Shopping at Stonehurst brings you closer to where your furniture really comes from.
 Visit us, and experience the beauty of Vermont wood, inside and out.

 Unlike your traditional furniture shopping experience, at Stonehurst there is no need to rush.
 Feel free to bring a bottle of wine and a picnic lunch, and enjoy a relaxed country atmosphere while you get to know our furniture.
 Each member of our sales staff is an expert in Vermont wood, so even if you aren’t ready to purchase, we’d love for you to stop by and have a conversation with one of our friendly staff members and get to know more about Vermont Woods Studios.

 At Stonehurst, we don’t have aisle after aisle of furniture.
 The pieces we carry at Stonehurst are just a representative sampling of the hundreds of pieces we offer on our online store.
 The pieces that we have in the showroom are a true reflection of the quality and craftsmanship that you can expect with all of our furniture.